ElvinC/crisp/README.md

     $ python setup.py install

 For a user-only installation add `--user` to the install command.

+Alternatively the package can be built using wheels.

+    & python setup.py sdist bdist_wheel
+    & pip install dist\crisp-<version>.whl

 ## Usage
 The gyroscope and video data are first loaded into a stream object (`GyroStream`, and a subclass of `VideoStream` respectively).